-If RA has caused permanent damage in the wrist joint, or if other treatments have not worked, a doctor may recommend surgery.
+If RA has caused permanent damage in the wrist joint or other treatments have not worked, a doctor may recommend surgery.
 The aim is usually to remove or replace damaged parts of the joint.

 Some types of surgery may involve fusing parts of bone in the joint that are rubbing against each other.

 People with RA in the wrist have an increased risk of developing a condition that affects the tendons, called dorsal tenosynovitis.

 If inflammation extends to the hands and there is a risk of tendon damage, a doctor may refer a person to a specialist hand surgeon because ruptured tendons are difficult to manage.

 Otherwise, doctors may recommend an injection of steroids into the synovial tissue, which can also be a preventive measure.